|PP||20 (max. 32)|

 Learnt by level up

 These Pokémon learn Chatter at the level specified.
-The numbers given are for Pokémon Sun & Moon and may vary in other games; check the respective Pokédex pages for details.
+The numbers given are for Pokémon Ultra Sun & Ultra Moon and may vary in other games; check the respective Pokédex pages for details.